Hazardous Materials

 Hazardous material (hazmat) is any substance that can pose an unreasonable risk to health, safety, and property when transported in commerce.
 Due to its potential safety concerns, hazmat often must meet packaging and labeling requirements set by the U.S. Department of Transportation (DOT).
 Shipium suggests providing as much information as possible when shipping hazmat to meet any rules and regulations related to their transport and checking with your carrier representative for carrier-specific requirements.

-Shipium handles shipping the most common types of hazmat, including:
+Shipium supports the most common hazmat shipping pathways, including:

-- Limited quantities (LQ) products.
-LQ is also known as ORMD, although this term was phased out in January 2021.
-Examples include small cosmetics and some healthcare products.
+- Limited Quantity (LQ) and Limited Quantity Air (LQA) shipments.
+LQ is also known as ORMD, a legacy term phased out in January 2021.
+Common examples include cosmetics, perfumery products, and small consumer hazmat goods.

 - Generalized hazardous material.
 You can specify International Air Transport Association (IATA) and DOT details for any hazardous materials directly.